 *The mode applied at the budget level will be the default mode applied to all new campaigns added to that budget.
 However, the modes can be altered at the campaign level and multiple modes can exist in one budget.

 The campaign level AutoPilot column will tell you if AutoPilot is enabled or disabled, and the mode applied at the campaign level.
-Campaigns can have different status (enabled/disabled/standby) and modes per campaign.
+Campaigns can have different statuses (enabled/disabled/standby) and modes per campaign.

 AutoPilot On: AutoPilot has permission to change this campaign's status.
 If you have AutoPilot enabled on the campaign level, you will utilize one of the modes below.

-AutoPilot Pause Only Enabled: AutoPilot is enabled at the campaign-level in Daily Pause/Enable mode
+AutoPilot Daily Enabled: AutoPilot is enabled at the campaign-level in Daily Pause/Enable mode

-AutoPilot Pause/Enabled: AutoPilot is on standby for the current cycle at the campaign-level in Pause/Enable mode.
+AutoPilot Pause/Enabled on Standby: AutoPilot is on standby for the current cycle at the campaign-level in Pause/Enable mode.

-AutoPilot Pause Only Enabled: AutoPilot is on standby for the current cycle at the campaign-level in Daily Pause/Enable mode.
+AutoPilot Daily on Standby: AutoPilot is on standby for the current cycle at the campaign-level in Daily Pause/Enable mode.

 AutoPilotOff: This campaign's status cannot be altered.